matterpoll/matterpoll/README.md

 ### Poll Settings

 Poll Settings provider further customisation, e.g. `/poll "Is Matterpoll great?"
-"Of course" "In any case" "Definitely" --progress --secret`.
+"Of course" "In any case" "Definitely" --progress --anonymous`.
 The available Poll Settings are:
-- `--secret`: Don't show who voted for what at the end
+- `--anonymous`: Don't show who voted for what at the end
 - `--progress`: During the poll, show how many votes each answer option got

 ## Troubleshooting